foal20ym/foal20ym/README.md

 ## 🚀 About Me
 <p align="left">
   Hi there!
-My name is Alexander and I'm a Software Engineering student with one year remaining in my academic career.
+My name is Alexander and I'm an first year AI Engineering Master's student.
 I love problem solving, mathematics, and to learn new technologies and skills.
 In my opinion there is no better feeling than solving a complex problem you've been stuck on for some time. </p>

 ## :hammer_and_wrench: Tech Stack